-- 32. From a process point of view, it is important to note that the adjustments introduced in the proposed draft RTS are of a proportionate nature.
+- 41. From a process point of view, it is important to note that the adjustments introduced in the proposed draft RTS are of a proportionate nature.
 They are also in line with the international framework and take into account the status of the implementation of this framework at the international level which has also been documented and analysed.
-In addition, some of the current deadlines are soon approaching, in particular the deferred date of application for intragroup transactions as well as for equity options, which is 4 January 2020, and market participants would benefit in knowing as early as possible on how to prepare for these requirements.
-Finally, many of these requirements have also been called for by a large range of market participants. - 33.
-As a result, the ESAs are of the view that it would be disproportionate to conduct open public consultations and analyses of the potential related costs and benefits, taking into account the scope and impact of the changes concerned in the draft RTS and the urgency of the matter for some of the requirements. - 34.
+In addition, some of the deadlines were soon approaching at the time of the first submission of this Final Report in December 2019, and are now slightly behind us, in particular the deferred date of application for intragroup transactions as well as for equity options, which was 4 January 2020, and market participants would benefit in knowing as early as possible on how to prepare for these requirements.
+Finally, many of these requirements have also been called for by a large range of market participants. - 42.
+As a result, the ESAs are of the view that it would be disproportionate to conduct open public consultations and analyses of the potential related costs and benefits, taking into account the scope and impact of the changes concerned in the draft RTS and the urgency of the matter for some of the requirements. - 43.
 These amendments are thus submitted directly to the European Commission for review and endorsement.
-The process that follows the adoption of draft RTS by the European Commission without significant amendments is a review period by the European Parliament and Council before they can then be published in the Official Journal and subsequently enter into force. - 35.
+The process that follows the adoption of draft RTS by the European Commission without significant amendments is a review period by the European Parliament and Council before they can then be published in the Official Journal and subsequently enter into force. - 44.
 The ESAs cannot disapply EU law.
-However, in view of the remaining steps that the draft RTS need to go through before being finalised and entering into force, and in light of some of the soon approaching deadlines, with regards to the bilateral margin requirements and the treatment of physically settled FX forward and swap contracts, intragroup contracts, equity option contracts and the implementation of the last phase of the initial margin requirements as proposed in the draft RTS, the ESAs expect competent authorities to apply the EU framework in a risk-based and proportionate manner until the amended RTS enter into force.
+However, in view of the remaining steps that the draft RTS need to go through before being finalised and entering into force, and in light of some of the relevant deadlines, with regards to the bilateral margin requirements and the treatment of physically settled FX forward and swap contracts, intragroup contracts, equity option contracts and the implementation of the phase-in of the initial margin requirements as proposed in the draft RTS, the ESAs expect competent authorities to apply the EU framework in a risk-based and proportionate manner until the amended RTS enter into force.